 Frequently Asked Questions

-What distinguishes edge computing from cloud computing?
+What are the differences between edge computing and cloud computing?

-Will edge computing surpass cloud computing?
+Will edge computing replace cloud computing?

-What is an example of edge computing?
+What are examples of edge computing?

-Is edge computing the future?
+Is IoT and edge computing the same?

-What are the advantages of edge computing?
+What are two advantages of edge computing over cloud computing?